mido/mido/README.rst

 License
 --------

-Mido is released under the `MIT license
+Mido is released under the terms of the `MIT license
 <http://en.wikipedia.org/wiki/MIT_License>`_.